COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ---

 ## ⚠️ Issues/Blockers
-I encountered a massive issue which is that I didnt check to see if the other test that were associated with the CLI and spent some time fixing the test to make sure that they pass with the no issue which slowed down my development time
+I encountered a massive issue which is that I didn't check to see if the other test that were associated with the CLI and spent some time fixing the test to make sure that they pass with the no issue which slowed down my development time

 ---